5 Tips for Creating a Simple Public Relations Strategy

 Now that you have a target media list, send them a short email to introduce yourself and provide some background on your areas of expertise.
 Even better, make a comment on one of their latest healthcare-focused stories.
 Let them know how much you appreciate their coverage of an important issue and share an interesting fact or opinion to reinforce the value you could bring to future stories.

 Maybe even suggest a story idea.
-For instance, you could tell them that age-related macular degeneration is the leading cause of adult blindness and you are concerned that their readers may not know enough about the importance of an early diagnose to improve outcomes.
-Let them know that you offer a new technology that can help you detect AMD several years earlier.
+For instance, you could tell them that age-related macular degeneration is the leading cause of adult blindness and you are concerned that their readers may not know enough about the importance of an early diagnosis.
+Let them know that you offer a new technology that can be useful in diagnosing AMD before drusen are clinically evident.

 4. Nurture the relationship